Assad regime in Syria may fall in days, US increasingly believes

 “The emerging consensus is that is an increasingly plausible scenario,” one senior US official said.

-“Probably by next weekend the Assad regime will have lost any semblance of power,” one said.
+“Probably by next weekend the Assad regime will have lost any semblance of power,” another official said.

 “Only thing that would delay a rebel conquest would be a well-organized coup and reorganization, but Assad’s folks have done a good job of stifling any potential competitors,” the official added.